JorritSalverda/infinity/README.md

 # Infinity

-Infinity is a CLI to easily build your applications using a pipeline as code
+Infinity is a CLI to easily build your applications using a pipeline as code.
+It uses an `.infinity.yaml` manifest inside a code repository that specifies the build time dependencies and commands to execute.
+The __infinity__ tool can execute this manifest locally, so you can build an application without needing all build time dependencies on your machine, only `docker` and `infinity`.

 # Install